CiscoSecurity/amp-05-health-checker-windows/README.md

 # AMP Health Checker for Windows

+## Private Cloud UPDATE December 2023

+Made changes to allow for use with Private Cloud.
+The .env file should contain a PC_DOMAIN and PC_CA_PATH as well as set "PC" for the region.
+The root certificate used for your Private Cloud needs to be accessible for the API calls to work properly.

 ## AUTHENTICATION UPDATE December 2022

 Due to changes in the accessibility of the policy.xml file in the 8.1.3 release, authentication for the Health Checker tool had to be updated to include SecureX API authenticaiton.
 The SecureX API allows access to the policy.xml file which is required for proper operation of the tool.
 See the API Credentials section below for more information.

 The Device Control engine was also added in the Engines Check section.